Tax & Accounting glossary

 Bonus depreciation - Bonus depreciation is an additional first-year depreciation deduction that allows businesses to write off a large percentage of the purchase price of eligible assets.
 Bonus depreciation was enacted in 2002 as a way to incentivize businesses to invest more and stimulate the economy.

 Employee Retention Credit - The Employee Retention Credit (ERC) is a program created by Congress in response to the COVID-19 pandemic and economic shutdown which incentivizes companies who retained employees on their payroll with a tax credit.
 The ERC ended as of September 30th 2021.

-FATCA - The Foreign Account Tax Compliance Act or (FATCA), passed as part of the HIRE act in 2010, to target non-compliance by U.S. taxpayers using foreign accounts and holding other financial assets offshore in two ways: withholding requirements that are imposed on financial institutions and reporting requirements imposed on specified persons.
+FATCA - The Foreign Account Tax Compliance Act (FATCA) – passed as part of the HIRE Act in 2010 – combats tax evasion by U.S. taxpayers with foreign accounts and offshore financial assets in two ways: imposing withholding requirements on financial institutions and reporting requirements on specified individuals.